TKA-Developments/RN-Challenge/README.md

 ## Instructions
 ### 1. Learn
+- Download the [MoneyHub App](https://moneyhub.id/).
+Try to understand how the features are implemented.
+If you join the team, you'll be the one making these features!
 - Feel free to learn from any resources.
 [React Native Website](https://reactnative.dev), [YouTube](https://www.youtube.com/results?search_query=react+native+tutorial), etc.
 - We have a udemy account you can borrow (reach out to team@wellmart.id).
 This one is really good.
 Please reach out!
 - Understand how GitHub works.
 It's a standard tool in the industry.
 [GitHub Tutorial](https://guides.github.com/activities/hello-world/)